Antonio Brown's former doctor makes bizarre allegation about receiver's flatulence: report

 Dr. Victor Prisk, who runs an orthopedics and wellness facility in Monroeville, Pa., blasted Brown in an interview with Sports Illustrated over his bizarre behavior during their initial meeting in August 2018.

-“It seemed just childish to me,” Prisk said of the incident with the then-Pittsburg Steelers wide receiver.
+“It seemed just childish to me,” Prisk said of the incident with the then-Pittsburgh Steelers wide receiver.
 “I’m a doctor and this man is farting in my face.”

 Prisk’s allegations are a part of a Sports Illustrated report detailing rape and sexual assault allegations made against Brown by his former trainer.
 On Monday, a second woman, an unnamed artist, alleged that Brown exposed himself to her while she was working on a mural for him at his Pittsburgh home in 2017.